BradWebb101/Simple-Linear-Regression/README.md

 This project was to get a better understanding of data manipulation in Pandas.
 As I am pulling multiple data from a variety of sources (Yahoo Fiance and RBA Finance Data).

+I use the excess return of the stocks (Stock return - Risk Free Rate) and regress over the excess return on the market (ASX200 - Risk Free Rate)

 Problems i had were that import XLS does not recognise numbers as floats or integers which created problems in extracting the data into a data frame.

 Due to this i used a large quantity of .iloc to manipulate the data into a data frame.